inasafe/inasafe-doc/docs/source/developer-docs/writing_api_documentation.rst

 In order for a new module's documentation to appear in the API docs, the following steps are required:

+.. note:: The steps below are automated using the :file:`scripts/create_api_docs.py` file available in the inasafe-doc repo.

+This manual steps are only here for historical purposes, everything is done by a script in the documentation repository now.

 * Create a new file in :file:`docs/source/api-docs/<package_name>` named after the module.
   For example, for the gui/riab.py module we would create :file:`docs/source/api-docs/gui/riab.rst` (note the .rst extension).
-  See below for an example of its contents
+  See below for an example of its contents.
 * Add the new file to the API docs master index (:file:`docs/source/api-docs/index.rst`).
   The .rst extension is not needed or desired when adding to the index list.
-* Regenerate the documentation using the :command:`make docs` command from the top level directory in the source tree.
-* Add the new .rst file and generated html files to the revision control system.
+* Add the new .rst file to the revision control system.

-.. note:: The above steps are automated using the
-    :file:`scripts/gen_rst_script.py` file available in the inasafe-doc repo.

 An example of the contents of a module's API .rst if provided below::